Influencer Marketing: Fraud Prevention 101

 If you could earn $6.50 for every $1 spent would you do it?
 According to a poll of marketing professionals conducted by Tomoson, that’s a typical ROI through the right influencers.

 There is plenty of positive data buzzing around about the advantages of influencer marketing and why a brand marketer should consider using it.
+As an additional resource, check out how to use brand ambassadors on social media.

 But, you should know there is a dark side to influencers, namely fraud.
 You need to know how to prevent hiring a fake influencer.
+Considering working with a marketing consultant to determine how to approach developing the best program.

 A Brief Overview of Influencer Marketing